 If you’re thinking about a flat, have you considered whether you’re happy to take on a leasehold property?
 Or does it have to be freehold?

-Do you need a garage?
-Or is a driveway enough?
-If you have more than one car, is there enough street parking available?
+Do you need a garage or is a driveway enough?
+If you have more than one car, is there enough on-street parking available?

 The potential cost of private parking could outweigh the other benefits of living in that property.

 Once you have an idea about the type of property you want to live in, it’s time to start house-hunting.

 Sites such as Zoopla allow you to search thousands of house listings.
 Browse properties that are available to buy in the area you’re interested in and check the property value to see what you can afford.